Drug overdose deaths are at the highest they have ever been, according to the U.S. Centers for Disease Control and Prevention (CDC).

 “The depression, the analgesia [pain numbing], the constipation and the euphoria — if you take away the Mu-opioid receptor, and you give morphine, then you don’t have any of those effects,” Chris Evans, director of the Brain Research Institute of the University of California, Los Angeles, told PBS Newshour for its 2017 report on opioids.

 Chronic opioid use leads to a high physical tolerance for the drugs.
 Regular users will start to notice that over time, their highs won’t be as strong as the ones they had before because of the tolerance they have.

 Prolonged, heavy opioid use also results in the brain developing more opioid receptors that can bind with the excessive amounts in the body.
 This means users will start to increase the amounts of their drug of choice to achieve the effects they want to feel.

 They also may change the manner in which they use the drug so that they will get the strongest high possible.
 People smoke, snort, or inject opioid drugs, such as heroin.
 The injection method ensures the substance goes directly into the bloodstream and reaches the brain faster.
 The effects on the brain last a long time, possibly a lifetime, as they change the brain’s structure and function.

 The urge to take the drugs becomes hard to control despite the negative consequences that follow.
 This is just one sign that someone is struggling with addiction.
+Other signs include:

-Other signs and symptoms of opioid abuse include
+Other signs and symptoms of opioid abuse include: